lucas-koontz/Authorizer/README.md

 $ bin/authorize
 ```

-It will open a prompt and you can provide `json` lines.
+It will open a prompt and you can provide `JSON` lines.
 Alternatively, you can input a stream of events from a file.

 ```bash
 $ cat operations